JonJup/Master-Thesis/04_Document/readme.txt

-This folder contains the .tex files and the .bib library file.
+This folder contains the manuscript